-Custom APIs allow you to do things like integrate your website with other services or apps and build special features that aren’t available out of the box.
+Custom APIs allow you to do things like to integrate your website with other services or apps and build special features that aren’t available out of the box.
 While these APIs are great for developers, they can be tricky for beginners to work with.
 A Shopify developer can help you set up your custom APIs so everything works smoothly.

-For example, if you want to allow customers to enter their email address on your website’s homepage and then add that data to your Mailchimp list, developers will be able to create code for you.
+For example, if you want to allow customers to enter their email addresses on your website’s homepage and then add that data to your Mailchimp list, developers will be able to create code for you.

 Click here to learn more about how this team of Shopify developers can help you with your API integration needs.